 Click on the images to see and download them full sized.

-Tags: .jpg, 400 m, athlete, athletes, bw, controversy, daily public domain, DPD, Edwardian, Forrest Smithson, free, graphics, hurdles, image, John Baxter Taylor Jr, John Carpenter, London 1908, man, men, Olympic, Olympics, PD, photograph, public domain, runner, running, Summer, track and field, Victorian, Wiki Commons, Wikipedia, William Robbins, Wyndham Halswelle
+Tags: athlete, athletes, bw, controversy, Edwardian, Forrest Smithson, hurdles, John Baxter Taylor Jr, John Carpenter, jpg, London 1908, man, men, Olympic, Olympics, photograph, runner, running, Summer, track and field, Victorian, William Robbins, Wyndham Halswelle